kenshaw/hilink/README.md

 # About hilink

-Package hilink is a Go package for working with Huawei Hilink devices (ie, modems).
+Package hilink is a Go package for working with Huawei Hilink devices (ie, 3G/4G modems and WiFi access devices).

 # Installation